jameybash/owenbot/DEPLOYMENT.md

 #### GIPHY_API_KEY

-Slack-Mathbot replies with animated GIFs.
+Owenbot replies with animated GIFs.
 While it's currently not necessary, you may need to set GIPHY_API_KEY in the future, see [github.com/Giphy/GiphyAPI](https://github.com/Giphy/GiphyAPI) for details.

 ### Heroku Idling